Alden Dirks

 • 1001 Mushrooms

 I've smartened up since then, becoming more cautious about the things that I stick into my mouth and caring about other qualities besides edibility.
-Finding a choice edible is still a big reason why I study fungi.
-However, I no longer consider myself a weird mycophage, but rather a much weirder mycologist.
-This website serves two principal functions: to share with the public my research and outreach as a graduate student at University of Michigan and to document my journey towards eating 1001 mushrooms.
+Finding a choice edible is still a big joy in studying fungi.
+However, I no longer consider myself a weird mushroom hunter, but rather a much weirder mycologist.
+This website serves two principal functions: to share with the public my research, teaching, outreach, and consultation work as a mycologist and to document my journey towards eating 1001 mushrooms.
+E

-Please enjoy the fungal tales and portraits and contact me if you have any questions.
+njoy the fungal tales and portraits and contact me if you have any questions!

 Picture